ChurchCRM/CRM/CONTRIBUTING.md

 * After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.

+## Documentation

+* If you're changing anything in the API, please update the API documentation.
+* If you are changing something that affects the user interface, please update the appropriate documentation and help files to ensure continued user friendliness of the application.

 ## Style Guide

 ### Spacing

-We represent "tab" as 4 spaces.
+*  We represent "tab" as 4 spaces.
 We have unit tests to ensure that the code style stays clean.
 Please configure your editor accordingly.

 ### HTML

-Please ensure all HMTML nodes are indented appropriately
+*  Please ensure all HMTML nodes are indented appropriately

 ### PHP Tags